Arsenal transfer news: Club Brugge midfielder among Gunners' top summer targets

 If Kossounou does move to the Emirates, he may have to make do without European football.
 It’s been a disappointing 2020/21 for Arsenal, who found themselves hovering just above the relegation zone earlier in the campaign and currently sit tenth.

-Having been knocked out of the FA Cup and Carabao Cup, the Gunners’ only guaranteed way into Europe next season is going to be to finish in the top five, something which looks increasingly unlikely as they languish eight points behind current fifth-place occupiers West Ham.
+Having been knocked out of the FA Cup and Carabao Cup, the Gunners’ only guaranteed way into Europe next season – unless they win the Europa League to qualify for the Champions League – is going to be to finish in the top five, something which looks increasingly unlikely as they languish eight points behind current fifth-place occupiers West Ham.

 While you're here, subscribe to FourFourTwo today and save 37%.
 All the exclusive interviews, long reads, quizzes and more but with more than a third-off normal price.